 In Mozilla Firefox, select Tools, Clear Recent History… .

 In Safari, select Safari, Empty Cache… .

 What if I forget to sign out?

-The PeopleSoft Self-Service system will automatically sign you out after 20 minutes of inactivity.
+The core administrative systems will automatically sign you out after 20 minutes of inactivity.
 But to fully protect yourself, always remember to sign out.